AnneLew/MGM/README.md

-# CharismaBiodiv
+# MGM
-Charisma is a process-based, eco-physiological model for the growth of submerged macrophytes.
-It was originally published by van Nes et al. (2003); the code in this repository is a simplified re-implementation in Julia language.
+MGM (Macrophytes Growth Model) is a process-based, eco-physiological model for the growth of submerged macrophytes.
+It was originally published as Charisma 2.0 by van Nes et al. (2003); the code in this repository is a simplified re-implementation in Julia language.

 For a comprehensive description of the original model, see the model's manual that can be downloaded from the [project webpage](https://www.projectenaew.wur.nl/charisma/).
 For documentation of differences from this version to the original one see the manual in the *doc* folder.
 For the source code, see the *model* folder.